wl02227976/2021-VRDL-HW4/README.md

 -Google Colab

 ## Reproducing Submission
-Run Inference.ipynb on colab
+Run Inference.ipynb on colab.

 The result will be in "2021-VRDL-HW4/output/".

 ## Train+Inference
-Run SRResNet.ipynb on colab
+Run SRResNet.ipynb on colab.

 ## Requirements